m-mahgoub/TITAN/README.md

 ```

 ### Dataset descriptions
-- **TCGA-UT-8K** is a ROI dataset (8,192 x 8,192 pixels) was curated in consultation with the original TCGA-UT authors and will be released in the coming weeks.
+- **TCGA-UT-8K** is a ROI dataset (8,192 x 8,192 pixels) was curated in consultation with the original TCGA-UT authors.
+The dataset can now be access [here](https://www.nature.com/articles/s41591-025-03982-3).

 - **TCGA-OT** is a slide-level 46-class classification task with 46 classes, according to the OncoTere classification system such that every class is represented by at least 50 samples.
 It consists of 11,186 formalin-fixed paraffin-embedded (FFPE) WSIs from TCGA and is the largest pan-cancer slide-level classification task publicly available.
 The splits are released in `./datasets`.